Data Hunches: Incorporating Personal Knowledge into Visualizations: Introduction

-In this paper, we conceptualize data hunches to describe the knowledge that users bring to the data analysis process that augments and complements the data, and in turn becomes part of the interpretation.
-We consider data visualizations to be a productive mechanism for supporting both the externalization and communication of hunches with the underlying data.
-To this end, our work includes two core contributions: \begin{itemize}[nosep] \item \textbf{A conceptualization of data hunches:} We define data hunches and discuss their epistemological foundation, types, and relationship to other existing approaches; and \item \textbf{A design space for data hunches:} Through graphical techniques, we demonstrate how data hunches can be externalized and communicated within a visualization context to facilitate collaboration. \end{itemize} We offer a discussion of various considerations for implementing data hunches, such as the potential for malicious intent, the scenarios best suited to hunches, and how hunches might impact trust.
-Despite open questions about these considerations, we consider this work the first step toward a wealth of productive opportunities for valuing and including personal knowledge in visual data analysis.
+To this end, our work includes three core contributions: \begin{itemize}[nosep] \item \textbf{A conceptualization of data hunches:} We define the term \textit{data hunches} and discuss its relationship to uncertainty, elevating the role of personal knowledge in visual data analysis. \item \textbf{An exploration of ways to record and communicate data hunches:} We demonstrate how data hunches can be recorded and communicated within a visualization context using visual techniques to facilitate collaboration. \item \textbf{A set of design recommendations for data hunches:} We reflect on design and ethical considerations for supporting data hunches within visualization systems. \end{itemize} We speculate how recording and communicating data hunches could be implemented through a demo tool, available at \url{https://vdl.sci.utah.edu/data-hunch/}.
+We also offer a discussion about the potential of data hunches, for both good and bad outcomes.
+Despite open questions about how to design for data hunches in ethical and usable ways, we consider this work a step towards a wealth of productive opportunities for valuing and including personal knowledge in visual data analysis.